Gemini: availability and regulation

 Quick answer

 Gemini is a crypto exchange operated by Gemini Trust Company, founded in 2014 and based in New York.
-As of February 2026 it is available in every United States state and more than 60 countries, and holds a New York limited purpose trust charter, FinCEN registration, a Financial Conduct Authority registration in the United Kingdom, and a Markets in Crypto Assets (MiCA) licence in the European Union.
+As of June 2026 it is available in every United States state and more than 60 countries, and holds a New York limited purpose trust charter, FinCEN registration, a Financial Conduct Authority registration in the United Kingdom, and a Markets in Crypto Assets (MiCA) licence in the European Union.
 Access is blocked in sanctioned regions.

 Overview